 In many respects, state civil law is more generous regarding child injury cases than with those involving adult plaintiffs.
 For instance, the “attractive nuisance” doctrine often allows property owners to be held liable for injuries that children suffer while trespassing on their land, whereas they would generally not owe a duty of care to adult trespassers.

-Additionally, while the statute of limitations for child injury cases still sets a filing deadline of two years, the filing period does not begin until the injured child in question turns 18 years old.
+Additionally, while the statute of limitations for injury cases involving minors still sets a filing deadline of two years, the filing period does not begin until the injured child in question turns 18 years old.
 This deadline extension applies no matter how old the child was when they were hurt, and regardless of whether a parent is filing suit on their behalf or the child is pursuing the case themselves after they turn 18.

 However, there are also several restrictions that apply specifically to these kinds of claims.
 For instance, a parent cannot settle a personal injury lawsuit out of court on their child’s behalf without court approval because minors cannot legally enter or consent to contracts.
-A well-practiced child injury lawyer could go into further detail on the rules and regulations that may impact the proceedings of a particular case in Chardon.
+A well-practiced lawyer could go into further detail on the rules and regulations that may impact the proceedings of a particular child injury case in Chardon.

 Every parent fears their child getting severely hurt in an accident.
 It can be even more painful knowing that an incident could have been avoided if another adult had not been negligent.
 Fortunately, you may have the right to file suit on your child’s behalf for their losses and your own.

 Legal support from Tittle & Perlmuter might make all the difference in the outcome of your case.
 An experienced Chardon child injury lawyer could persuasively demonstrate how a defendant’s negligence directly harmed your child.
-Call today to see what our compassionate attorneys could do for you and your family.
+Call today to see what our compassionate team could do for you and your family.